 Fig. 5.
-Virtual partitioning of an array
+Virtual partitioning of an array.

-the same number of processors at u and at v.
-Otherwise, the range of the loop at node u would be different from that at node v, preventing fusion of the loops.
+be possible, the loop must either be undistributed at both u and v, or be distributed onto the same number of processors at u and at v.
+Otherwise, the range of the loop at node uwould be different from that at node v, preventing fusion of the loops.
 Let us consider again the computation given in Figure 3(a), with a different distribution of the array C(i,k) at the two nodes: assume that we have a $\langle k \rangle$ distribution at the first node, and a $\langle i \rangle$ distribution at the second node.
 The pseudo-code for this computation on 4 processors is presented in Fig. 4(a).
 Fusion of the i-loop is no longer possible, due to the different loop ranges at the two nodes.
 However, we can overcome this problem by taking a virtualized view of the computation on a larger set of virtual processors, mapped onto the actual physical processors.
 Consider a virtual partitioning of the computation and split the i-loop into two loops, i and ii. (see the pseudo-code in Fig. 4(b)).
 With this modification, the outermost i-loop can be fused, and the size of the array C is reduced from $N_i \times N_k$ to $4N_k$.